Catharism: Origins

-The origins of the Cathars' beliefs are unclear, but most theories agree they came from the Byzantine Empire, mostly by the trade routes, and spread from the First Bulgarian Empire to the Netherlands.
-The movement was greatly influenced by the Bogomils of the First Bulgarian Empire, and may have originated in the Byzantine Empire, namely through adherents of the Paulician movement in Armenia and eastern Anatolia who were resettled in Thrace (Philippopolis).
+The origins of the Cathars' beliefs are unclear, but most historians of the 20th century concerned with the subject agreed they came from the East, from areas within the deteriorating Byzantine Empire, mostly by the trade routes, and spread from the First Bulgarian Empire to the Netherlands.
+The movement appears to have been greatly influenced by the Bogomils of the First Bulgarian Empire, and may have originated in the Byzantine Empire, namely through adherents of the Paulician movement in Armenia and eastern Anatolia who were resettled in Thrace (Philippopolis).

 The name of Bulgarians (Bougres) was also applied to the Albigensians, and they maintained an association with the similar Christian movement of the Bogomils ("Friends of God") of Thrace.
 "That there was a substantial transmission of ritual and ideas from Bogomilism to Catharism is beyond reasonable doubt."
 Their doctrines have numerous resemblances to those of the Bogomils and the Paulicians, who influenced them, as well as the earlier Marcianists, who were found in the same areas as the Paulicians, the Manicheans and the Christian Gnostics of the first few centuries AD, although, as many scholars, most notably Mark Pegg, have pointed out, it would be erroneous to extrapolate direct, historical connections based on theoretical similarities perceived by modern scholars.